 Let people choose their path

 Certain subscribers may be interested in some forms of content than others.
 Consider including a “subscriber preferences” link in your welcome emails to let each person pick and choose what information they want to receive.
 This will help you cultivate a more engaged audience that is less likely to unsubscribe because they occasionally see something that doesn’t call out to them.

 You could also include features like a free trial or other calls to action that can help you identify whether certain subscribers are further down the funnel than others.
 Either way, these measures can help you segment your audience and create new automations based on certain products, services areas, industries, etc.

 More Welcome Email Examples

-Need help building up your mailing list, crafting the perfect email campaign or increasing engagement with your subscribers?
+Of course, there are times when businesses need some assistance building up their mailing lists, crafting the perfect email campaigns, or increasing engagement with their subscribers?
 Aztek’s team of email marketing specialists can help!
 Contact us today to see how we can help generate high-quality leads and increase engagement through our email marketing services.